 GeneCards Summary for DDX11 Gene

 DDX11 (DEAD/H-Box Helicase 11) is a Protein Coding gene.
 Diseases associated with DDX11 include Warsaw Breakage Syndrome and Roberts Syndrome.
-Among its related pathways are Metabolism of proteins and Unfolded Protein Response (UPR).
+Among its related pathways are Unfolded Protein Response (UPR) and Metabolism of proteins.
 GO annotations related to this gene include nucleic acid binding and double-stranded DNA binding.
-An important paralog of this gene is BRIP1.
+An important paralog of this gene is RTEL1.

 UniProtKB/Swiss-Prot for DDX11 Gene